chiltom/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock, Paper, Scissor
-Rock-Paper-Scissors project from TOP
+Start project from The Odin Project

-This first iteration of the project will be played completely from the console.
+## Use

-Later, a GUI will be added for user-friendliness.
+To play the game, simply run the *.js file with node and interact with the terminal!